alan-turing-institute/environmental-ds-book/book/welcome.md

 We hope you find the content in the resource helpful.

-The resource is free under a [CC-BY licence](https://github.com/alan-turing-institute/environmental-ds-book/blob/master/LICENSE.md).
+The resource and executable notebooks are free under a [CC-BY licence and OSI-approved MIT license, respectively](https://github.com/alan-turing-institute/environmental-ds-book/blob/master/LICENSE.md).